LukeGrahamLandry/Lox/README.md

 - Run with no arguments to enter REPL
 - Run with path to script as argument to execute it.

-### tests
+### test

-Runs the lox files in `tests/cases` and checks their output.
-Requires being run from the cpp directory so it can find the test scripts.
+Runs [the tests from the book](https://github.com/munificent/craftinginterpreters/tree/master/test) and files in `tests/cases` and checks their output.

+For the book tests that expect errors, it doesn't check that the message matches exactly, just that there's any error at all.
+It also skips a few about global variables because my implementation doesn't give them special treatment.

 ## Extensions